 The closing of Wikispaces should not be considered as a standalone event.
 If you are using a hosted wiki solution, you need to wake up to the fact that they might close someday, because their business model is so volatile.
 If you go for a wiki hosted by another company they might close another day too.

 The best solution is to create your own educational wiki website using self-hosted software and get host it yourself with the help of a web host.
 It could sound like a lot of work but believe me; it is a long-term and permanent solution.
 One significant advantage of building a website for yourselves is that you get a customized site that best serves your purpose.

 Using WordPress to Create Educational Wikis

-WordPress is a beginner friendly Content Management System (CMS) with which you can build many types of websites.
+WordPress is a beginner-friendly Content Management System (CMS) with which you can build many types of websites.
 WordPress has special tools for building educational websites.
-The advantage with WordPress is that you can customize your educational site with various plugins and themes available with WordPress.
+The advantage of WordPress is that you can customize your educational site with various plugins and themes available with WordPress.